 These values are used to calculate the dimensionless Reynolds number of the interface:

-where v and D is the velocity and pipe diameter, respectively.
+where v and D are the velocity and pipe diameter, respectively.

-The Reynolds number is used to calculate the friction factor with Serghide’s method:
+The Reynolds number is used to calculate the friction factor using Serghide’s method.

-Austin & Palfrey’s method is most commonly used to determine the length of the interface.
+On the other hand, Palfrey’s method is only used to determine the length of the interface.

 Thereafter, the interface volume can simply be calculated as: